What is a threat actor?

 Nation-state actors

-Nation states and governments frequently fund threat actors with the goal of stealing sensitive data, gathering confidential information, or disrupting another government’s critical infrastructure.
+Nation states and governments frequently fund threat actors with the goal of stealing sensitive data, gathering confidential information or disrupting another government’s critical infrastructure.
 These malicious activities often include espionage or cyberwarfare and tend to be highly funded, making the threats complex and challenging to detect.

 Hacktivists

 These threat actors use hacking techniques to promote political or social agendas, such as spreading free speech or uncovering human rights violations.
-Hacktivists believe they are affecting positive social change and feel justified in targeting individuals, organizations, or government agencies to expose secrets or other sensitive information.
+Hacktivists believe that they are affecting positive social change and feel justified in targeting individuals, organizations or government agencies to expose secrets or other sensitive information.
 A well-known example of a hacktivist group is Anonymous, an international hacking collective that claims to advocate for freedom of speech on the internet.

 Thrill seekers

-Thrill seekers are just what they sound like—they attack computer and information systems primarily for fun.
+Thrill seekers are just what they sound like: they attack computer and information systems primarily for fun.
 Some want to see how much sensitive information or data they can steal; others want to use hacking to better understand how networks and computer systems work.
 One class of thrill seekers, called script kiddies, lack advanced technical skills, but use pre-existing tools and techniques to attack vulnerable systems, primarily for amusement or personal satisfaction.
 Though they don't always seek to cause harm, thrill seekers can still cause unintended damage by interfering with a network's cybersecurity and opening the door to future cyberattacks.

 Insider threats